 Following a period of dissatisfaction and searching, he returned to school to change careers and eventually earned his Ph.D. in psychology.

 After becoming a psychotherapist and psychologist, he experienced the call to further his growth by becoming a Jungian analyst.
 Bud moved to Zürich, Switzerland where he trained for over five years until he became a diplomate Jungian analyst.
 Bud explains that “In many ways my educational odyssey has been a reflection of the transformational pattern of my life.”
 Bud notes that writing Sacred Selfishness (his fourth book) was a labor of love.
-He says, “Jungian work becomes the path of a authentic life, a life that is fulfilling, passionate and full of love.
+He says, “Jungian work becomes the path of an authentic life, a life that is fulfilling, passionate and full of love.
 And this journey is fueled by self-knowledge and awareness.
-This is the path that healed and
+This is the path that healed and transformed my life.”

 “I also wanted to write the book I wish someone had written when I was struggling in my early thirties or at midlife.
 By this I mean a book for everyone that isn’t loaded with professional jargon.
 While I love the books by Jung and other depth psychologists, I found them difficult until I became schooled in the field.”